aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 ## Inserting a Form Field

-Form fields are a particular case of Word fields that enables "interaction" with the user.
+Form fields are a particular case of Word fields that allows "interaction" with the user.
 Form fields in Microsoft Word include textbox, Combobox and checkbox.DocumentBuilder provides special methods to insert each type of form field into the document: [DocumentBuilder.insertTextInput](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#insertTextInput(java.lang.String,int,java.lang.String,java.lang.String,int)) , [DocumentBuilder.insertCheckBox](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#insertCheckBox(java.lang.String,boolean,boolean,int)), and [DocumentBuilder.insertComboBox](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#insertComboBox(java.lang.String,java.lang.String[],int)).
 Note that if you specify a name for the form field, then a bookmark is automatically created with the same name.

 ### Inserting a Text Input